academyhq/academyhq.github.io/_posts/2019-07-18-spring-webflux.md

 > IMPORTANT
 >
 > JDBC is inherently blocking and as such does not support reactive programming model.
-> We will work around this limitation in this guide but will re-visit this in a future post.
+> We will work around this limitation in this guide but will re-visit this in the next [post][spring-webflux-r2dbc.post].

 ```java
 package spring.webflux.example.message;